Restore Your Smile with Dental Veneers

 Porcelain veneers may be used to create a small change or to completely make over your smile.
 These sheaths of quality porcelain are created in a dental lab based on a model of your teeth.
 Before they can be bonded, surface enamel must be slightly reduced.
 This keeps the veneers from standing out away from the gums.

 Because porcelain veneers are made in a lab, two visits are required to complete the smile transformation.
 Before bonding final veneers, we evaluate the coloring, shape, size and proportion in relation to surrounding teeth.
 If necessary, small revisions can be made here in the office prior to placement.
 Because porcelain veneers are considered a permanent enhancement, it is important that you feel satisfied with your new smile before we complete the bonding process.

-When you brush, floss, avoid chewing on hard objects, and see your dentist regularly, you should expect many years of service from your veneers.
-Exactly how many years that veneers last will vary from patient to patient.
+The exact number of years that veneers last will vary from patient to patient.
 Factors affecting the longevity of veneers include how hard people are on their teeth, the type of bite that they have, how much enamel is available for bonding to, among others.
 Average life span for veneers is 7-15 years, but with good enamel bonding and protection from grinding forces with a bite guard, they may last even longer.

 Deer Park Dental is dedicated to providing you with the smile you desire!
-Feel free to call in today and ask about our payment options.
 Contact our Stockton office at (209) 478-3036 to consult with one of our experienced dentists about dental veneers.